Lion: Ransomware attack causing significant problems

 The brewing giant and bar owner has taken systems offline as a precaution - hitting both manufacturing and customer orders.

-The Herald understands supplies are now running low at a number of outlets, who are unable to reorder.
-This morning, the company confirmed that plans to ramp-up brewing for level 1 had been thwarted by the ransomware attack.
+The Herald understands supplies are now running low at a number of outlets.
+This morning, the company confirmed that plans to ramp-up brewing for level 1 had been thwarted by the ransomware attack - but said customers could still reorder online or by phone.

 "Our teams are working as hard as they can to service customers and suppliers, implementing new manual processes and investigating all alternative options," a Lion spokeswoman said this morning.